What Credit Score Do You Need To Buy A House?

 To get your credit utilization, simply divide how much you owe on your card by how much spending power you have.
 For example, if you typically charge $2,000 per month on your credit card and divide that by your total credit limit of $10,000, your credit utilization ratio is 20%.

 A large part of what a lender wants to see when they evaluate your credit is how reliably you can pay your bills.
 This includes all bills, not just auto loans or mortgages – utility bills and cell phone bills matter, too.

 Tip #3: Don’t Apply For Too Much Credit

 You should resist the urge to apply for more credit cards as you try to build your credit, because this puts a hard inquiry on your credit report.
 Too many hard inquiries can negatively affect your credit score.

 Your credit score is just one element that goes into a lender’s approval of your mortgage.
 Here are some other things lenders look at.

 1. Debt-To-Income Ratio

 Debt-to-income ratio, or DTI, is the percentage of your gross monthly income that goes toward paying off debt.
-Again, having less debt makes you less risky to the lender, and you’re able to take more on through a mortgage.
+Again, having less debt in relation to your income makes you less risky to the lender, which means you’re able to safely borrow more on your mortgage.

-To find your DTI, divide the amount of recurring debt (rent, car payments, etc.) you have by your monthly income.
+To find your DTI, divide the amount of recurring debt (credit cards, student loans, car payments, etc.) you have by your monthly income.
 Here’s an example:

 It’s to your advantage to aim for a DTI of 50% or lower; the lower your DTI, the better chance you have at being offered a lower interest rate.